rufaelfekadu/Diac/README.md

 ## Citation

-If you find this data annotations helpful, please cite our paper:
+If you find this repository helpful, please cite our paper:

 ```bibtex
 @inproceedings{shatnawi2024automatic,